 IT-Compliance group is granted privileges for Activity Auditing and the

 IT-Security group is granted privileges for Data Discovery and Data Masking.
-You also might create a group in IAM called
+You also create a group in IAM called

 Data-Safe-Admins for the users who are responsible for enabling and performing administration tasks in Oracle Data Safe.
 This group is also initially in charge of configuring authorization policies in the Oracle Data Safe Console.
 To streamline the workload, they can delegate this task to other groups.

 Remember that Oracle Data Safe uses the groups created in IAM.
 An IAM policy is required to grant a group access to a compartment and resources in Oracle Cloud Infrastructure.
 A group's access to Oracle Data Safe features and resources is configured in an authorization policy in Oracle Data Safe by a tenancy administrator, an Oracle Data Safe administrator, or a delegated administrator.

 The following Oracle Cloud Infrastructure documentation discusses how to create users and groups in Oracle Cloud Infrastructure Identity and Access Management (IAM):